NaoWasTaken/Port-Scanner/README.md

 4. Run Program and Enter your IP Address

+5. If using exe - after about 15/20 minutes push enter

 Notes:

 This program does nothing other than identifies and prints what ports are open from ranges 0-1023, which are considered system ports